Is the Master's degree required to apply for the Ph.D. degree?

 By using the institution code your official GRE score will be electronically sent directly to the University of Minnesota Graduate Admissions office.
-No hard copy of your GRE should be sent to the Graduate Admissions office or the Department of Psychology.
+If you choose to send an official paper copy you need to use both the institution and department code.

 How will the change in the GRE impact my application?